SauloFreitas01/audazz/docs/BEGINNER_SETUP_GUIDE.md

 Welcome!
 This guide will help you get started with the DAST (Dynamic Application Security Testing) Monitor - Bare Version from scratch.
 No prior experience with security scanning required!

-> **Note**: This is the simplified **bare version** without complex monitoring dependencies.
-For the full version with Grafana dashboards, switch to the `main` branch.
+> **Note**: This is the simplified **bare version** without Grafana, Prometheus, Redis, or database dependencies.
+It focuses on core DAST functionality with Google Workspace notifications.
+For the full version with advanced monitoring, switch to the `main` branch.

 ## 📋 What This Tool Does

 This tool automatically scans your websites and web applications for security vulnerabilities.
 Think of it as a security guard that:
 - Scans your websites for security problems
 - Finds vulnerabilities before hackers do
-- Sends rich notifications to Google Workspace (Google Chat)
+- Sends rich card notifications to Google Workspace (Google Chat)
 - Generates detailed security reports
 - Integrates with CI/CD pipelines